Abhijeet7400/CRM-Dashboard/README.md

-# 🗂️ CRM Dashboard in Excel
+# 📊 CRM Dashboard in Excel

-A comprehensive and interactive **CRM Dashboard** built using Microsoft Excel, designed to visualize and analyze key customer relationship metrics and business performance indicators over multiple years.
+An advanced and interactive **Customer Relationship Management (CRM)** Dashboard built in Microsoft Excel.
+This dashboard delivers real-time client activity insights, KPI tracking, and multi-year trend analysis, all in a clean and professional interface.

 #### DASHBORD